paleobiodb/navigator/README.md

 ##Contributing
-PaleoDB Navigator is an open-source project and welcomes feedback/contributions from the community.
+PBDB Navigator is an open-source project and welcomes feedback/contributions from the community.
 If you see a bug and would like to fix it, please submit a pull request.
 If you see a bug or have a suggestion but do not know how to fix it, please open a new issue or contact John Czaplewski at jczaplewski@wisc.edu

 ##License
 Paleobiology Database data is used under a [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0/) Creative Commons license.
 Plate and collection rotation data from [GPlates](http://www.gplates.org) is used under a GNU [General Public License (GPL), version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html), and taxonomic images from [Phylopic.org](http://phylopic.org/) are used under either a Public Domain or Creative Commons license.

-All code unique to the PaleoDB Navigator interface is written by John Czaplewski unless otherwise specified, and uses a [CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/) Public Domain Dedication.
+All code unique to the PBDB Navigator interface is written by John Czaplewski unless otherwise specified, and uses a [CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/) Public Domain Dedication.

 ##Setup Node.js on OS X
 Adapted from https://gist.github.com/isaacs/579814#file-node-and-npm-in-30-seconds-sh :